-repository.
+The last required step in building a web app component is to test it.
+Jest and React Testing Library are the main frameworks/testing utilities used in unit testing components and utility files in our web app.
 Please visit their respective documentation for detailed information on how to get started, best practices, and updates.
-Enzyme is used to render and interact with React components in isolation, while Jest is used to perform snapshot testing against these components.
+React Testing Library is used to render and interact with React components in a way that closely mirrors how users interact with them in the browser, while Jest is used to perform snapshot testing against these components.

 Below is a brief guide on how to do component testing:

+1. Use our testing library helpers to render a component and its child components.
+Use screen to interact with the rendered component and assert on the expected results.
 Match snapshots using default or expected props.
-Use shallow rendering to render just the component itself, and not any of its child components.
-Note that while using snapshots is convenient, do not rely solely on this for every test case, as changes can be easily overlooked when using the command jest -updateSnapshot
+Note that while using snapshots is convenient, do not rely solely on this for every test case, as changes can be easily overlooked when using the command jest --updateSnapshot to update multiple snapshots at once.
+For example:

 const baseProps = {